Part A (i): Pupil Premium Strategy Plan

 1 |

-General academic disadvantage, upon entry into the school.
-As a school we use GL Assessment to understand about the prior attainment as students start at the school.
+General academic disadvantage.
+We use GL Assessment to understand about the prior attainment as students start at the school.
 Evidence from these assessments show that students eligible for the pupil premium are already academically disadvantaged.
-Last year, upon entry into the school, disadvantaged students were found to be 11 SAS points (standardised age scores, a nationally benchmarked age-related measure) below their more affluent peers in maths, and 9 SAS points behind in English. |
+Upon entry into the school, students who experience disadvantage were found to be below their more affluent peers in maths and English.
+At GCSE, there remains a progress gap between PP and non-PP students.
+Students who are NEET are more likely to be PP. |

 2 |